Blueprint Travelers

 Midsize Yachts

-These aren’t the luxury vehicles you might be thinking of.
+These aren’t the luxury vehicles you might be thinking of when you hear the word yacht.
 They fit up to 30 people and, as a result, allow for a more intimate experience.
 They are still able to battle the windy weather you might face in the channel.
 These boats allow you to get relatively close to the islands and will even be able to dock so you can walk on some islands.
-This is the option that we opted for.
-We wanted an intimate experience without being too close to the water.
+This is a great option for those who want an intimate experience without being too close to the water.

 Midsize yacht in the Beagle Channel